 You have to love something that sounds this exotic, don’t you?
 African Blue is a basil giant, growing up to 4’ tall — and as long as it doesn’t freeze, it will actually return next year.
 Hooray for perennial basil!
 Who knew?
 Added benefits include its strong pepper/clove/mint scent (ideal for meat and veggie dishes), the purple-tinged foliage, and purple flower spikes.
 But seed-starting lovers take note: this one is sterile, so it’s unable to produce seeds and must be started by cuttings or transplants.

 You’re right in guessing that Thai basil is an oft reached-for herb in Thai cooking — it has a slight licorice taste and remains flavorful even when cooking at higher temps.
 The pointed leaves have a darker color, and the plant itself is somewhat of a mid-size grower (about 2’).

 How about a basil with curled leaves with a mild flavor?
 Because the leaves are larger but curled, Green Ruffles incorporates into pasta dishes well but is also perfect for salads.
 It grows 20-24” tall.

 This one grows only about one foot tall but features lettuce-like leaves that are 4” wide and up to 10” long!
 Slow to flower, it tends to thrive longer in the summer heat, and with its mild taste, is ideal for making lettuce wraps.

 - Uses: Culinary (cooked or fresh), containers, borders

-- Planting time: after last frost in spring
+- Planting Time: After the last frost in Spring